10 Life-essential Q&A’s

 - Some theorize that God did create all things, put the laws of physics in motion, but then left it all to its own destiny.
 That comes from those who demand to see Him physically, but who refuse to see His constant interaction among us in countless other ways.
 He could not abandon His creation any more than a loving parent could abandon his or her child.
 God created us in His own image to relate to us through His total creation, His Spirit, His Word (the Bible), and other people.
 His desire was not to make us his puppets whom He could control.
 He purposely gave us a free will to accept His love and guidance or reject Him entirely.
 Being created in His image means that we have His character, but, of course, not His abilities.
-Our human desires to love, to be loved, to communicate, to do good, to reproduce, to sympathize, and to give and receive justice are examples of our character aligning with His.
+Our human desire to love, to be loved, to communicate, to do good, to reproduce, to sympathize, and to give and receive justice are examples of our character aligning with His.
+He instilled all of that in us.
 He loves us and yearns to relate to us as we do to our own children.
 He not only wants us to know Him, but longs for our intimacy with Him.

 - God created man in His own image.
 Genesis 1:27/ For the Lord gives wisdom, and from his mouth come knowledge and understanding.
 Proverbs 2:6

 - Then, why does he not protect us from evil, pain, and misfortune?